nothing-but-josh/waistband/README.md

-# waistband
+# Waistband
-Waistband is a CLI for running queries against Elasticsearch and tailing the output
+Waistband is a CLI for running queries against Elasticsearch and tailing logs.